Diving, Working in or Near Water Baseline Safety Standards

 A Task Observation should be conducted by a Baseline Project Team member to record the works being carried out as per approved SWMS.

-The Subcontractor Dive Supervisor MUST be present at all times to ensure the permit is being adhered to
+The Subcontractor Dive Supervisor MUST be present at all times to ensure the permit is being complied with

 Step 6 Completion of work activity

-At the end of the activity the subcontractor Dive supervisor must confirm the water has been vacated by all team members and the area been made safe
+At the end of the activity the subcontractor Dive supervisor must confirm the water has been vacated by all team members, the area been made safe and permit is closed out

 The Baseline site manager / supervisor MUST confirm the water is vacated, area has been made safe and close out the permit